The university is led by a team of administrators who determine and carry out our vision for the school, the region and Michigan at large.

 Our administration takes pride in carrying on the University of Michigan’s legacy of academic excellence while executing UM-Dearborn’s unique mission to make a difference in the metropolitan area.

-Led by Chancellor Daniel Little, Ph.D., we’re committed to fostering a safe, inclusive environment where students, staff and faculty unite to build a brighter future for southeast Michigan.
+Led by Chancellor Domenico Grasso, Ph.D., we’re committed to fostering a safe, inclusive environment where students, staff and faculty unite to build a brighter future for southeast Michigan.

 Administrative Organization & Officers

-The Chancellor provides direction, leadership and vision for the University; the Chancellor is also UM-Dearborn’s primary representative to the Board of Regents, the University of Michigan administration, the Michigan legislature and the community at large.
+The Chancellor provides direction, leadership and vision for the University.
+The Chancellor is also UM-Dearborn’s primary representative to the Board of Regents, the Michigan legislature and the community at large and serves as an Executive Officer of the University of Michigan.

 Provost and Vice Chancellor for Academic Affairs